taprobane99/iMac5KLinux/README.md

 # Kernel

-Simple script `iMac5K-KernelInstall.sh` to download, build, and install 5K Kernel on iMacs.
+Simple script `iMac5K-KernelInstall.sh` to download, build, and install 5K Kernel on iMacs, alongside your existing kernel.

 Works on Ubuntu, Mint, and other Debian distros.